Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 Cutting Your Paper Flower Templates by Hand

-If you don’t own a cutting machine, that is okay!
+If you don’t own a cutting machine, that’s okay!
 All of my templates come with PDF printables so you can break out your trusty scissors and still get the job done.

 Side view of a woman in a white dress holding a colorful DIY cascading paper flower bouquet that can be used as an alternative to live flower bouquets in weddings and other special events.

-Step 2: Gather Supplies for Making a Bouquet
+Step 2: Gather Supplies for Making a Cascading Paper Flower Bouquet.

 A bird’s eye view of the supplies needed to make a cascading paper flower bouquet, including pre-made flowers, greenery, and a Cricut machine.

-To create a DIY cascading paper flower bouquet or arrangement, you will need the following:
+To create a DIY cascading paper flower bouquet or arrangement, you’ll need the following:

 A closer look at ferns, vines, and leaves made of paper and the wire and pre-assembled flowers needed to make a paper flower bouquet.

-As we build the bouquet, you will notice that I don’t get overly concerned about having a perfectly round shape.
+As we build the bouquet, you’ll notice I don’t get overly concerned about having a perfectly round shape.
 Most bouquets look better when they have a natural and less-than-perfect look.

-Pro-Tip: If you need some more inspiration, tips, and ideas for your paper flower bouquet, try searching for bridal bouquets on Pinterest and use those images as a guide to play with the composition of your blooms.
+PRO TIP If you need more inspiration, tips, and ideas for your paper flower bouquet, try searching for bridal bouquets on Pinterest and use those images as a guide to play with the composition of your blooms.

 Your flowers should already be stemmed and ready to go, but you will need to cut some small wire stems for the leaves.
 I usually cut my wire into thirds to attach my foliage.